 Comment: The current funding allocation model provides \$50,000 to each on the five provinces and \$50,000 for inter-provincial projects, for a total of \$300,000.
 Funds are recommended for approval by volunteer advisory committees based on province-specific conservation priorities.
+The amount of the annual allocation is guided by the long-term financial plan and is subject to change dependent on that plan.

 This model has proven to work quite well, while being subject to annual review.
+In 2011 the Board of Directors reviewed and re-affirmed the funding allocation model

-Objective #3: To introduce a results-based management approach to funding Foundation projects.
+Objective #3: To maintain and strengthen a results-based management approach to funding Foundation projects.

-Comment: Adoption of the 2009 Audit & Evaluation Strategy enabled development of the database that will support performance reporting by the Foundation.
-The Strategy also guided development of funding agreements with 2010 ultimate recipients that provide for reporting of project information that contributes to the database.
-In addition, follow-up with 2008 and 2009 projects was done to strengthen provision of project data as appropriate.
+Comment: Adoption of the 2009 Audit & Evaluation Strategy enabled development of the database to support performance reporting by the Foundation.
+The Strategy also guided development of all funding agreements ultimate recipients since to provide for reporting of project information that will contribute to the database.
+In addition, the Foundation followed-up with all previously approved projects to strengthen provision of project data, with reasonably good results.